 There are many elements you can include in your media room.
 I’d recommend creating a mixture of basic and advanced content.
 Some people will just be interested in reading your guest posts and interviews.
 Others will want to find out the information that will allow them to write the best story possible.

 The main goal is to help them see the bigger picture.
-Because this is your business, and your blog, you can see how all the little pieces fit together.
+Because this is your business, and your website, you can see how all the little pieces fit together.
 I would try to make the media room cover as many of these pieces as possible.

 If someone is hesitating when it comes to buying a product, they will look at all the information they can find online.
 If you collate it all in the one spot you can increase the changes that someone will buy your product.